Nisha0926/Tableau-projects/README.md

 Find key metrics and factors and show the meaningful relationships between attributes.
 Do your own research and come up with your findings.
 # Dataset
-https://drive.google.com/drive/folders/1G2fQ6_lDcToyROYbsz-
+* you can find the dataset on the given link https://drive.google.com/drive/folders/1G2fQ6_lDcToyROYbsz-
  # Acknowledgements
  * Project Title  Airport Data Analysis